gpluta/flickr-search/README.md

 * `ember s`

 CAUTION!
 The production build of this app has `ENV.rootURL` set to `flickr-search`, as I am hosting this app for demo on my website under a dedicated url.
 If you want to play with this apps production build be sure to modify `ENV.rootURL` to suit your needs.

-## DEMO

-As mentioned above, the app has been deployed here https://www.commodum.pl/flickr-search/